novosit/obi-wan/README.md

   - Loosely coupled components,
   - High cohesive components,
   - Encapsulation, polymorphism, and inheritance

+  JS solutions can be more flexible about OO principles as long as they are intuitive enough.

 - **Code Cleanness:** We love clean code.
 If you only care about *implementing what was asked*, and do not care a bit about *how it was implemented*, may this is not the place for you to work.
   - Don't be confused ***we expect your code to work (do what was asked)***, but we will read your source code carefully to see how clean and well organized it is.
 - **Maintainability:** Just to enforce the point, we need people able to produce code that can be read, and changed easily by anyone different from its original author.